Child & Adolescent Emergency Mental Health Consultation: For Healthcare Providers

 Consider including the HEADS-ED screening tool.

-Any referrals to the emergency department that do not meet the criteria for an emergency mental health consultation may be referred by the emergency physician to our urgent care intake worker for alternative options, including urgent psychiatric consultation, routine psychiatric consultation or rapid access community resources.
-Please contact the urgent care worker at 416-469-6580 ext.
-2297 for further details or questions.
+Any referrals to the emergency department that do not meet the criteria for an emergency mental health consultation may be referred by the emergency physician to our urgent care worker for alternative options or Mental Health T.O.
+(MHTO).

 MHTO is a single access point for infants, children, youth up to 18 and their families in Toronto to find and get the mental health help they need efficiently and quickly.